IdiotUser/DnD/DnD/Moonlight-Mishap/_DEFUNCT/The couriers DEFUNCT.md

 ---
 Tags: DEFUNCT
 ---
-Before the Blackening, wealthy merchants operated a system of horse waystations whereby post would be handed from rider to rider until it arrived at its destination.
+Before the [Blackening], wealthy merchants operated a system of horse waystations whereby post would be handed from rider to rider until it arrived at its destination.
 The use of such came with a hefty price and was thus reserved for the gentry who could afford such luxuries.